Last Updated on April 28, 2023 by Emmanuel

 Top SaaS companies constantly test new features and functionalities to satisfy customers’ needs.

-Emotional intelligence and empathy.
+They have emotional intelligence and empathy.

 The top 1% of SaaS businesses also have the emotional intelligence and compassion to understand the needs of the audience they target.